vibeus/vibe-website/content/blog/how-the-right-work-space-can-spark-creativity/index.md

 author: Paige Smith
 date: 2021-03-31
 tags: ["distance learning", "remote collaboration", "education"]
-draft: true
+draft: false
 isfeatured: false
-description:
+description: Learn how the right design can encourage creative thinking and collaboration at school or at work.
 ---

-NEED IMAGE FROM RYNE
 Have you ever noticed that you’re more productive in a certain room or building?
 Maybe you’re drawn to the configuration of furniture, the technology available, or even the general culture of the space.
 Whatever the reason, the way we think, feel, and act has a lot to do with the environment we’re working in.

 Schools and organizations have come to recognize the value of collaborative spaces and have turned to professionals to help improve their workspaces.
 Ryne Anthony, Director of Innovation at [Flux](https://fluxspace.io/), is an expert at creating innovative spaces that take learning and collaboration to the next level.
 In this post, Anthony shares the proven practices educators and professionals need to build an environment where enriching experiences can flourish.